cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 Moreover according to T-test' p-value = 0.001991, we reject Ho.
 The mean increases when the gas additives are used.

 - 1.2
+2) From a random sample of 200 voters it was found that 110 were in favor of a particular piece of legislation.
+Is opinion equally divided on this legislative issue?
+Use α = 0.05.
+What is the p-value for this test?

 H0: Equally divided opinion
 H1: Not equally divided opinion